 Polarised sunglasses provide 100 percent UV protection and are available in a wide variety of colours and shades.

 Transitions-brand lenses and other photochromic lenses are clear indoors, darken automatically in sunlight, and provide 100 percent UV protection at all times.

 UV-blocking contact lenses

-Many soft contact lenses provide at least partial protection against UV rays entering the back of your eyes.
-But UV-blocking contacts should be considered only supplemental defence against UV rays because they protect only the area of your eye covered by the lens.
-They don't protect the conjunctiva, sclera, or the eyelids from UV damage like sunglasses or photochromic lenses do.
+Many soft contact lenses provide at least partial protection against UV rays entering the back of your eyes but UV-blocking contacts should be considered only supplemental defence against UV rays because they protect only the area of your eye covered by the lens.
+They don't protect the conjunctiva, sclera, or the eyelids from UV damage in the same way sunglasses or photochromic lenses do.

 For the best choices in frame styles for UV-protective eye-wear, ask your optometrist for guidance.